 Build Your Own DIY Tandoor Oven from Flower Pots

-If you watch the video below you can see that I made this Tandoor in minutes.
-My in-laws were having a BBQ so took the kit with me and built the Tandoor there.
+If you watch the video you saw I made this Tandoor in minutes.
+My in-laws were having a BBQ so I took the kit with me and built the Tandoor there.
 The only thing you didn’t see is me cutting the top off one of the pots, and cutting the ring.
 I did this at home with the angle grinder and it took between 5-10 minutes.
 I would recommend using an angle grinder as it is so much easier, and quicker.
 Angle grinders can be a bit scary, mainly because of the noise.
 But when handled properly they are a joy to use.
-Again I have a video for this, and I would recommend soaking the pot in water to keep the dust down.
-I did not do this in the video, and you can see the dust it generates.
+Here is a video I did cutting a pot and making a ring for a friend:

 Build your Own Tandoor Frequently Asked Questions

 Now for the list of frequently asked questions that came out of this build.

 Tandoor Build FAQ – Cleaning

 Tandoor Build FAQ – What size are the pots

 Another common question I get is what size are the pots, in this example they are as follows: